Utkarshbot5/Weather-webpage/README.md

 - Wind speed
 - Sunrise and sunset times

-The API ensures reliable and accurate information direct from established meteorological databases[2][3][1].
+The API ensures reliable and accurate information direct from established meteorological databases.
 ### User Interface and Experience

 - The app features an input field for city search, a search button, and a weather display area.